beloborodova-t/A-Learning-Framework-for-Medical-Image-Based-Intelligent-Diagnosis-from-Imbalanced-Datasets/README.md

 ### How to Cite
-If you find this work helpful, please cite it as

-@inProceedings{biloborodova2021ICITA,
- author = {Tetiana Biloborodova, Mark Koverha, Inna Skarga-Bandurova, Yelyzaveta Yevsieieva, Illia Skarha-Bandurov}, title = {Deep Oversampling Technique for 4-level Acne Classification in Imbalanced Data}, booktitle = {Proceedings of International Conference on Information Technology and Applications}, year = {2021},
+If you find this work helpful, please cite it as Biloborodova Т., Koverha M., Skarga-Bandurova I., Yevsieieva Ye., Skarha-Bandurov I. Deep Oversampling Technique for 4-level Acne Classification in Imbalanced Data.
+Proceedings of International Conference on Information Technology and Applications - ICITA 2021.
+Lecture Notes in Networks and Systems.
+P.
-}